Kiragroh/STARDUST_RT-SAM2/STARDUST_MedSAM-MG/README.md

 > *This implementation adapts and extends the approach from [MedSAM2](https://github.com/bowang-lab/MedSAM/tree/MedSAM2), optimizing it for radiotherapy applications with a specific focus on gross tumor volume (GTV) segmentation.*

 ### 🔄 How the Box Moves Through the Scan
-STARDUST-MedSAM2 helps doctors identify tumors in 3D medical scans by starting with a small hint—either a box or points—and propagating this hint through all slices of the scan.
+STARDUST-MedSAM2 helps users identify tumors in 3D medical scans by starting with a small hint—either a box or points—and propagating this hint through all slices of the scan.
 But how exactly does it work?
 Here’s a simple explanation for both modes:

 ### 📦 Box Mode: The Box Leads the Way
 - **Start:** The doctor draws a box around the tumor on one slice (usually the middle one).